 - 10-year median post-tax ROCE: 7.4% compared to 10.0% for the FTSE 100

 Somewhat surprisingly (to me at least), SABMiller’s post-tax profitability is below average.

-I have a rule of thumb which says don’t invest in companies where Net ROCE is below 7%.
+I have a rule of thumb that says don’t invest in companies where net ROCE is below 7%.
 SABMiller is above that, so its profitability isn’t so low as to be a problem, but it will affect my estimate of what the company is worth.

 3. Does the company have conservative financial obligations?

 YES – By “financial obligations” I mean total borrowings (interest-bearing debts) and defined benefit pension obligations.